zwq456/zwq456.github.io/_pages/about.md

 I received the B.E degree in electronic information engineering from Tianjin University, Tianjin, China, in 2023.
 From 2023 to present, I am a Master's Student at the School of Electrical and Information Engineering, Tianjin University, advised by Associate Prof. [Jiale Cao](https://jialecao001.github.io/).
+Since February 2025, I have been an intern in the Foundation Model Group at MEGVII Technology.

-My current research interests are in the areas of (1) **Video segmentation**, (2) **Open-vocabulary segmentation**.
+My current research interests are in the areas of (1) **Embodied AI**, (2) **Open-vocabulary segmentation**, (3) **Video segmentation**.

 # 🔥 News
+- *2025.02*: One paper(VideoGLaMM) is accepted by CVPR 2025.
 - *2024.10*: One paper(CLIP-VIS) is accepted by IEEE TCSVT.

 # Publications